 Rat studies have found Passion Flower to be a significant sleep-inducer, and the study showed an increase in sleep time increments (Guerrero & Medina, 2017).

 Fights Neuralgia and Seizures

-In a small study done with children and adolescents with ADHD, Passion Flower was found to be just as effective as the drug methylphenidate at controlling ADHD symptoms, however methylphenidate was observed to cause side effects such as loss of appetite, anxiety and nervousness.
-Passion Flower did not demonstrate these side effects in as much frequency, leading the researchers suggest Passion Flower as a potential treatment for ADHD (Akhondzadeh, Mohammadi & Momeni, 2005).
+In a small study done with children and adolescents with ADHD, Passion Flower was found to be just as effective as the drug methylphenidate at controlling ADHD symptoms, however, methylphenidate was observed to cause side effects such as loss of appetite, anxiety, and nervousness.
+Passion Flower did not demonstrate these side effects in as much frequency, leading the researchers to suggest Passion Flower as a potential treatment for ADHD (Akhondzadeh, Mohammadi & Momeni, 2005).

 Mediates the Symptoms of Opiate Withdrawals

 In one double-blind study, opiate withdrawal treated with clonidine was supplemented with Passion Flower extract.
 Clonidine used alone for opiate withdrawal lacks efficacy in relation to mediating mental symptoms, [drug craving, anxiety, irritability, agitation, and depression].
 When Passion Flower was added as an adjuvant, the efficacy for treating the physical symptoms of opiate withdrawal was equivalent to Clonidine, but with the added benefit of mediating mental symptoms >Akhondzadeh, et al., 2002)